 - drill with a small drill bit, or an awl

-- hand saw, hack saw, or other tools to split open the coconut (see more details below)
+- hand saw, hack saw, or other tools to split open the coconut

 Make a Hanger

-3. Hang Your Coconut Bird Feeder
+Hang Your Half-a-Coconut Bird Feeder

 Fill with bird seed and wait for the birds to find their new feeding station!